 Husbands can make a Qurbani donation on behalf of their wives, even if their wife earns her own income and would qualify to give Qurbani in her own right.
 This is not compulsory, however, and the wife may make her own Qurbani donation.

 As well as giving Qurbani on behalf of dependants who either have no source of income and/or wealth below the nisab value, many also choose to make a Qurbani donation on behalf of a family member who has passed on, such as a parent or grandparent.
 This is not a mandatory requirement in Islam but doing so will mean that good deeds will continue to be made in their name.

 "When the son of Adam dies, all his good deeds come to an end except three: ongoing charity, beneficial knowledge, or a righteous son who will pray for him." – Prophet Muhammad (PBUH).

 Offering Qurbani in the name of a deceased person is an opportunity to benefit those in need as well as the person that has passed away.

 Are There any Exceptions for Qurbani?

-If you have any queries and/or concerns about your eligibility to donate Qurbani, you should seek the assurance of your local imam who will be able to advise.
+If you have any queries and/or concerns about your eligibility to donate Qurbani, and if it is compulsory for you, you should seek the assurance of your local imam who will be able to advise.
 Mostly, to avoid all doubt, if you qualify to pay Zakat then you will qualify to give Qurbani and therefore should fulfil this charitable obligation for Eid al-Adha.

 Do I Have to Make the Sacrifice Myself?

-Although many scholars claim that it is better to make the sacrifice yourself, in the UK only registered slaughterhouse are permitted to carry out a slaughter in keeping with Qurbani rules.
+Although many scholars argue that it is better to make the sacrifice yourself, in the UK only registered slaughterhouses are permitted to carry out a slaughter in keeping with Qurbani rules.
 This means that, for most Muslims, making a Qurbani donation is the best way of fulfilling this requirement.